BoiseState-AdaptLab/boisestate-adaptLab.github.io/students.md

 #### Eddie C. Davis

-Eddie received his B.S. in Computer Science from Montana State University in 2005, and M.S. in Computer Science from Boise State University in 2016.
-He was a senior engineer at Micron Technology until 2018.
-He has been pursuing a PhD in the Computing program at Boise State since 2016.
+Eddie received his B.S. in Computer Science from Montana State University in 2005,  M.S. in Computer Science from Boise State University in 2016 and is currently pursuing a PhD in the Computing program at Boise State University.
+He is currently working on

 * * *